 In the student's third year, normally during Spring quarter, students must form a dissertation committee.
-Please read the guidelines about "The Doctoral Dissertation" from the Office of Graduate Studies, which are available here.
+Please read the guidelines about "The Doctoral Dissertation" from the Office of Graduate Education, which are available here.
 At this stage, it is important to consult the section "Program-Level Dissertation Proposal Committee" for information about the qualifications for the dissertation director, and also to consult the sub-section "Composition" in the section "Doctoral Dissertation Oral Defense Committee."
-Because the JDP is co-sponsored by DU and lliff, the OGS guidelines are modified in one important way: while all the voting members of the dissertation committee must be full-time appointed faculty at DU or Iliff, the dissertation committee the committee (Oral Defense Committee Chair) will not normally be determined until shortly before the final defense of the dissertation.
-Formation of the committee is to be undertaken in consultation with the dissertation director, as described above on page 20.
+Because the JDP is co-sponsored by DU and Iliff, the OGE guidelines are modified in one important way: while all the voting members of the dissertation committee must be full-time appointed faculty at DU or Iliff, the dissertation committee must have at least one faculty member from DU and one from Iliff.
+The non-voting, outside chair of the committee (Oral Defense Committee Chair) will not normally be determined until shortly before the final defense of the dissertation.
+Formation of the committee is to be undertaken in consultation with the dissertation director.

-Once all the members of the dissertation committee except the outside chair have been identified, invited to serve, and the faculty members have agreed to do so, students must fill out the JDP "Formation of Dissertation Committee" form (available on Portfolio).
+Once all the members of the dissertation committee except the outside chair have been identified, invited to serve, and the faculty members have agreed to do so, students must fill out the JDP "Formation of Dissertation Committee" form.
 Once the appropriate signatures are obtained, students must submit the completed form to the Program Manager in the JDP office for review and approval by the Directors.
-In the case of any irregularity or concern about the proposed committee, the Directors may send the matter to the JDP Committee for action at their next stated meeting.
+In the case of any irregularity or concern about the proposed committee, the Directors may send the matter to the JDP Committee for action at its next stated meeting.

 The Directors must approve any changes to a dissertation committee that already has been approved.
 To pursue such a change, students should first consult the dissertation director and member to be replaced (if applicable) and then the member to be added.
-Once all parties have agreed to the change, the student must complete the "Change a Dissertation Committee" form (it is the final item on this page) and submit it to the JDP office for approval by the Directors.
+Once all parties have agreed to the change, the student must complete the "Change a Dissertation Committee" form and submit it to the JDP office for approval by the Directors.
 In special cases where there are concerns about any irregularities or other concerns about the new committee, the Directors may send the matter to the JDP Committee for action at their next stated meeting.